 - It treated the human body like a bank account which grows if you put more money in than you spend and shrinks if you spend more than you put in.
 Unfortunately the human body behaves more like a chemistry set - controlled by hormones.

 - It ignored the biology discovered in the 1950's that insulin drives fat accumulation.
+(We accept that pregnancy drives weight gain.
+We also accept that genetic programming drives children to grow taller.)
 The researchers also identified that carbohydrate intake (in excess of each individual's tolerance) drives insulin - which drives fat accumulation.

 - The challenge was how to uncover each person's individual carbohydrate tolerance and what that means in foods that they (and their family) like.